 - Risks that are a responsibility of the player

 Online poker rooms are basically the client-server software that the player downloads and uses to log onto the server.
 Unlike in a live game where no one but you has access to your cards, online poker requires that the server identifies all cards involved so that it can inform the client on which cards it should award each player.
 It is therefore obvious that the server “sees” your cards before you can even see them yourself.
 This means people who control the server may potentially be able to access your hole cards.
 Naturally, if the person is playing with you, then they will have an insurmountable advantage over you.
 This makes playing on only the most trustworthy sites a must for players to help reduce the risk.

 Online Poker Site Integrity

 As a player, one thing you can do before depositing money online is some research about the site you intend to play on.
 Scout around, including searching forums and checking site reviews to confirm the site is legitimate.

 Generally speaking, higher traffic sites are likely to be more trustworthy when it comes to the integrity of the game.
 Pokerscout is a site that provides poker site traffics reports which can be useful.
 Moreover, sites that have professional marketing campaigns and noteworthy ambassadors are again more likely to be trustworthy.
-For a list of great online poker sites, you can also check out TopPokerValue which aim to find the best site for your game type and playing schedule.
+For a list of great online poker sites, you can also check out TopPokerValue which aims to find the best site for your game type and playing schedule.

 A good example of this is GGN (Good Game Network) which ticks all the boxes;